Obama Ends Ban On Military Trials At Guantanamo

 Two years ago, the Obama administration put all new trials in the commissions on hold so it could review the status of the 170 or so detainees who are still being held.
-It announced Monday that that review is complete.
+It announced Monday that this review is complete.

 In those two years, the Obama administration also tinkered at the edges of the military commission system, changing rules of evidence and some defense procedures that defense attorneys had previously thought were unfair.
 Not everyone agrees that the military commissions are completely fair, but the consensus is the changes — such as changes in hearsay evidence and discovery — made them more so.